Educator E-Collar PetExpert Trainer · โ˜… 4.5 Editor's Choice Check price on Amazon →

 Used correctly, no. Working level is typically a barely-perceptible tap, often invisible to a bystander.
 The 100-level dial exists exactly to avoid the over-correction problem cheap collars cause.

 Yes.
-The receiver is rated submersible to 25 ft and has handled four months of rain plus a pool session in our testing without leaks.
+The receiver is rated submersible to 25 ft and has handled four months of rain plus a pool session in our comparison without leaks.